Niral32/git-final-demo/README.md

 this is demo file to learn git and github
 <br>

-hi  this is for next line
+hi  this is for next line niral patel ther si fajfdoa dsalf l